web3-storage/w3up-cli/README.md

 Working with your settings:

-1. `import settings`
+1. `w3up import-settings`
-2. `export settings`
+2. `w3up export-settings`
-3. `reset-settings`
+3. `w3up reset-settings`

-`export settings` will take your account settings and write them to a .json file in the directory you are in currently, or `import settings` will read a settings.json from a directory you're in an use those for the w3up settings. `reset-settings` will effectively delete your user settings.
+`export-settings` will take your account settings and write them to a .json file in the directory you are in currently, or `import settings` will read a settings.json from a directory you're in an use those for the w3up settings. `reset-settings` will effectively delete your user settings.
 Go through the registration process again and regenerate an id and register if you want to replenish settings and if you do not have a settings.json to import.

 Insights:

-1. `insights`
+1. `w3up insights`
-2. `insights-ws`
+2. `w3up insights-ws`

 usage: